Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Experiments Implementation

 where $\alpha$ acts as a step size limitation to improve robustness against noise.
 The CG routine terminates if the ratio of the residual norm and the gradient norm falls below a certain threshold or the maximum number of iterations has been reached.
 The solution returned by CG is scaled by a learning rate $\gamma$, and parameters are updated by the relation $\theta^{(i)} \leftarrow \theta^{(i)} + \gamma \Delta \theta^{(i)}.$

-\paragraph{Fully-connected network with batch approximations and sub-blocking:} We demonstrate the flexibility of HBP by extending the results for an experiment presented in \citet{chen2018BDAPCH}.
-The investigations are performed using a fully-connected network with sigmoid activations.
-Solid lines in Figure \ref{fig:experiment}a show the performance of the Newton-style optimizer and momentum SGD in terms of the training loss.
+\paragraph{Fully-connected network, batch approximations, and sub-blocking:} The flexibility of HBP is illustrated by extending the results in \citet{chen2018BDAPCH}.
+Investigations are performed on a fully-connected network with sigmoid activations.
+Solid lines in Figure \ref{fig:experiment_fcnn} show the performance of the Newton-style optimizer and momentum SGD in terms of the training loss and test accuracy.
 The second-order method is capable to escape the initial plateau in fewer iterations.

 The modularity of HBP allows for additional parallelism by splitting the linear system \eqref{equ:linearSystemCG} into smaller sub-blocks, which then also need fewer iterations of CG.
 Doing so only requires a minor modification of the parameter Hessian computation by~\eqref{equ:hessianBackPropagation}.
-Consequently, we split weights and bias terms rowwise into a specified number of sub-blocks.
-Performance curves are shown in Figure~\ref{fig:experiment}a.
+Consequently, we split weights and bias terms row-wise into a specified number of sub-blocks.
+Performance curves are shown in Figure~\ref{fig:experiment_fcnn}.
 In the initial phase, the BDA can be split into a larger number of sub-blocks without suffering from a loss in performance.
 The reduced curvature information is still sufficient to escape the initial plateau.
 However, larger blocks have to be considered in later stages to further reduce the loss efficiently.

 The fact that this switch in modularity is necessary is an argument in favor of the flexible form of HBP, which allows to efficiently realize such switches: For this experiment, the splitting for each block was artificially chosen to illustrate this flexibility.
 In principle, the splitting could be decided individually for each parameter block, and even changed at run time.